Setting Up Your Page Information/Content

 1) For human visitors...

-The Headline is intriguing.
+The headline is intriguing.
 The phrase "Magic Moments" suggests extraordinary events.
-It is short and punchy, which is especially appealing to scanners.
+It's short and punchy, which is especially appealing to scanners.

 "Anguilla is a magical Caribbean vacation island, in a beautiful sea.
 Everything that you see and experience is special in its own way."